 1. Understanding File-Based Routing in Next.js

-In Next.js, the routing is automatically handled by the framework based on the files in the pages
+In Next.js, the routing is automatically handled by the framework based on the files in the pages directory.
+Each file in this directory corresponds to a route in your application.

 File Structure: